The New York Public Library’s Archives Are a Treasure Trove of Queer History

 Richard Wandel, “March on Albany, 1971”

-What do you think of this peek at the LGBTQ Archives of the New York Public Library?
+What do you think of this look at the LGBTQ Archives of the New York Public Library?